suite22/agent-based-modeling/README.md

 * One of the central ideas I started on this subject with is the question about time to ramp up on domain knowledge.
 So I think new agents who join a team need to have some time delay in getting to the maximum work rate.
 * On the reverse side I think agents probably need to either be "fired" or in some way penalized for having an empty work queue for too long.
 * What's the limiting factor in the model from hiring tons of workers?
 There has to be some counter balance to infinite hiring.
+    * Maybe whenever a new member joins the team it costs all the members of that breed a small amount of maximum work potential - they work a little slower for a period of time

 ## Strategies?
 * Fire based on FIFO?